Caravaggio, The Musicians (1597) — a group of young musicians, oil on canvas

 What Artmetria offers

-Sleepers and the Artmetria Index help place an artist in a wider transaction landscape — not a performance badge, but a frame to compare, cross-check, and prioritise what deserves human reading.
+The Artmetria Index helps place an artist in a wider transaction landscape — not a performance badge, but a frame to compare, cross-check, and prioritise what deserves human reading.

 Artmetria Index